MikeJSeo/MikeJSeo.github.io/_pages/about.md

 # About

-I received my PhD in Biostatistics and Epidemiology at the Institute of Social and Preventive Medicine, University of Bern, advised by Dr. Orestis Efthimiou.
-My thesis was on evidence synthesis methods for personalizing the choice of treatment.
+I received my PhD in Biostatistics and Epidemiology from the Institute of Social and Preventive Medicine (ISPM), University of Bern, under the supervision of Dr. Orestis Efthimiou.
+My doctoral research focused on developing evidence synthesis methodologies to support precision medicine and personalized treatment selection.

-For my daily work, I apply statistical methods such as indirect treatment comparison, network meta-analysis, and causal inference on clinical datasets.
+I leverage causal inference, indirect treatment comparisons (ITC), and network meta-analyses (NMA) to derive insights from clinical datasets.